 Hence any amount whether secured or unsecured and which is outstanding money or loan not considered as deposits must be reported.

-The one-time return has to be filed for a period starting from 01.04.2014 to 31.03.2019.
-Therefore all receipts received in this period and outstanding as on 31.03.2019 must be reported.
-The annual return is for the period 01.04.2018 to 31.03.2019.
-This return will include all amount outstanding as on date.
+The one-time return has to be filed for a period starting from 1st April 2014 to 31st March 2019.
+Therefore, all receipts received in this period and outstanding as on 31st March 2019 had to be reported.
+The annual return is for the period 1st April 2019 to 31st March 2020.
+This return will include all amounts outstanding as on date.

 Fees shall be payable as per the Companies (Registration Offices and Fees) Rules.

-If the company does not adhere to the requirements of DPT 3 and keeps accepting deposits then it will face the following consequences
+If the company does not adhere to the requirements of DPT-3 and keeps accepting deposits then it will face the following consequences: